 For better control and understanding, it is recommended to start developing in an empty project.
-However, you can install a site with sample templates to explore and use for inspiration.
-The Episerver Visual Studio extension configured with NuGet packages provide a pre-configured website with CMS, and a Visual Studio project for development, to which you add the Commerce components through NuGet.
+However, you can install a sample site to explore and use for inspiration.
+The Episerver Visual Studio extension configured with NuGet packages provides a pre-configured website with CMS, and a Visual Studio project for development, to which you add the Commerce components through NuGet.

 Note: If you install a project outside the default location Documents\Visual Studio\Projects, ensure that the current user has write permission to the parent directory to which you are installing.
 SQL LocalDB does not respect the Administrators group.

 Creating the project

 Episerver Commerce is based on two sites: a front-end (CMS) site and a back-end (Commerce Manager) site.
 In this example, we create an MVC-based project, but the procedure is similar for Web Forms.
 Before you continue, follow the 5 parts under Installing Commerce to create an empty Commerce project.

 The installed folder structure is similar to a "plain" CMS site, except there are two sites, back-end and front-end, and an Infrastructure folder containing InitializationModule.

 The initialization module ensures that the catalog structure is added under the site's root level.